Pixel 4 rumor roundup: Release date, pricing, features, and more

 The case in this photo appears to have its own plastic nub for the power button (as with previous first-party fabric cases), just barely visible on the left, which would rule out a fingerprint sensor in the power button.

-If Google goes with an in-display fingerprint sensor (a big "if," the phone may skip one entirely) it isn't known what type of sensor might be used, but given Google's commitment to security, I'd put my money on it being of the ultrasonic rather than the optical variety, should it have one.
+If Google goes with an in-display fingerprint sensor (a big "if," it seems likely that the phone may skip a fingerprint sensor entirely) it isn't known what type of sensor might be used.
+Given Google's commitment to security, I'd put my money on it being of the ultrasonic rather than the optical variety, should it have one.

 Models / variants